alexschreyer/My-Favorite-Places/readme.txt

 - Set up default center location in config file.
 - Moved all images and INCs to subfolder.
 - Bad words filtering now for names and descriptions.
-- Took out UMass references
+- Took out UMass references.

 Version 1.0:
-- Initial release on umass.edu/myfavortiteplaces
+- Initial release on www.umass.edu/myfavortiteplaces